jpriniski/TwitterUserClassifier/README.md

 # TwitterGatekeeping
 Python code that cleans, collects, and prepares Twitter user data for Dr. Hazel Kwon's Audience Gatekeeping research project.
-The code is built upon the Twython package.
+The code is built upon the Twython package and uses scikit-learn for Machine Learning and the Natural Language Toolkit for its corpus on stop words and implementation of its Snowball word stemmer algorithim.

-In addition to the Twitter methods, using Scikit-learn there will be some Machine Learning methods.
-Speicfically the bag-of-words algorithim.

 A list of files and their functionalities: